 5. Tuileries Garden

 The L’Orangerie is located on the edge of the Tuileries Garden or Jardin des Tuileries.
-This part of Paris had once been rooftile factories, which is where the name comes from, tuilerie translating to “place for manufacturing tiles”.
+This part of Paris had once been rooftile factories.
+This is where the Garden’s name derives from, tuilerie translates to “place for manufacturing tiles”.
 Queen Catherine de Medici had the factories razed for construction of yet another royal palace, Palais des Tuileries, and an Italian-style garden.

 During the reign of Louis XIV in the 17th-century, the King commisioned André Le Nôtre to transform the landscape into a French design that is still evident today.
 You might know Le Nôtre from his park and garden designs at Chateaus Versailles, Chantilly, Fontainebleau and Vaux-le-Vicomte.